ssenmosip/mosip-temp-documentation/Reg-client-implementation.md

 ***
 This document guide the developer to find the traceability between functionality and the respective technical component.
 The provided technical classes are available in the package of 'registration-service' module.
 In this module the required functions are exposed as public method and that can be used to obtain the required features.

-It doesn't detail about each methods level information since that are covered in the [javadoc](https://github.com/mosip/mosip/tree/master/docs/javadocs/registration/apidocs) of this module.
+It doesn't detail about each methods level information since that are covered in Javadoc of each component.

 ## Functionality Vs Technical Component mapping: